Foundayo vs Wegovy Pill: Which Oral GLP-1 Is Right for You?

 When Should You Consider Oral GLP-1 Medications?

 Patients with needle phobia or those who have experienced injection site reactions from other GLP-1 medications are ideal candidates for oral alternatives.
-Many individuals find weekly injections inconvenient or anxiety-provoking, making oral options a game-changer for treatment adherence.
+Many individuals find weekly injections inconvenient or anxiety-provoking, and oral options can meaningfully improve treatment adherence.

 Type 2 diabetes patients with HbA1c levels above 7% despite optimal metformin therapy often benefit from adding an oral GLP-1 medication.
 These drugs provide powerful glucose-lowering effects while addressing the weight gain that sometimes accompanies other diabetes medications like insulin or sulfonylureas.